hearbenchmark/hearbenchmark.com/docs/index.md

 entire audio clip.
 * Timestamp-based: Sound event detection/transcription.

+A shallow downstream
-For evaluation tasks that require training, a shallow downstream model will be learned with no fine-tuning of participant models.
+model is learned with no fine-tuning of participant models.

-For some kinds of tasks, we will use only pairwise embedding distance (i.e., no learning).
-We will use unnormalized l1.

 <p></p>